6 Things to Know Before Buying New Church Chairs

 Bertolini Chair Foam and Frame Construction

 Bertolini chairs feature high quality, high-density foam cushions.
-The Impressions Chair delivers superior comfort thanks to custom molded, aerospace grade foam that we create right in our factory.
+The Impressions Chair delivers superior comfort thanks to custom molded, cold-cured foam that we create right in our factory.
 The Impressions foam is under warranty for a full 25 years.

-The Millennia and Essentials Chairs are also very comfortable church chairs.
-These chairs feature a plush seat cushion that is durable enough to last 20 years.
+The Essentials V2 Church Chair is also very comfortable.
+It features a plush, 4-inch-thick seat cushion that is under warranty for five years.
 Seats feel soft and comfortable, while still being firm enough to offer support.

-All our chairs feature a seat cushion that has a waterfall (rounded) front edge, which is much more comfortable than cushions with a sharp edge because the waterfall edge promotes healthy circulation in the legs and feet.
+All of our chairs feature a seat cushion that has a waterfall (rounded) front edge.
+A waterfall cushion edge curves downward more gently than a crisp square edge with a 90-degree angle.
+A waterfall edge is much more comfortable because it promotes healthy circulation in the legs and feet.

 Seat & Back Construction